 This means that there is a minimum cost of entry.

-At a cost of £45/1000 pamphlets + VAT, you are looking at £225+VAT minimum cost for delivery.
-On top of this you will need to pay for the printing of your pamphlets which could be around £75 at this volume.
+At a cost of £52/1000 pamphlets + VAT, you are looking at £260+VAT minimum cost for delivery.
+On top of this you will need to pay for the printing of your pamphlets which could be around £100 at this volume.

-This means that, unlike some of the online advertising methods, you can’t start with £20 and tinker.
-You will need to commit at least somewhere in the region of £300.
-The good news is that with larger campaigns the production costs go down drastically and delivery costs can be negotiated.
+This means that, unlike some of the online advertising methods, you can’t start with £20 and tinker away.
+You will need to commit at least somewhere in the region of £360.
+The good news is that with larger campaigns the relative production costs go down.

 This highlights the importance of using a reputable distribution company with a good track record for your campaigns.

 Even more importantly, you want to make sure that you are working with a distribution company that is willing to discuss your plans and designs and share input.
-Automated systems and online-only services do not work in the world of pamphlet delivery campaigns.
+Automated systems and online-only services are not something we would recommend in the world of pamphlet delivery.

 Why choose The Private Postman for leaflet distribution?

 We offer a variety of services, including leaflet print and design, door to door leaflet distribution, B2B leaflet distribution, and more.
-Our GPS leaflet tracking ensures you’re fully informed about the progress of your campaign, and our expertly trained staff constitute some of the most talented in the industry.
+Our GPS leaflet tracking ensures you’re fully informed about the progress of your campaign.

 Get a free online quote today to see how we can help you, and learn more about why you should choose The Private Postman.